-Based on this successful introduction of T. ovatus across Hawai'i, and with the support of the State of Hawai'i Department of Land and Natural Resources (DLNR), BWS initiated a T. ovatus release in test plots on BWS watershed land.
+Source: USDA Forest Service The insect also spreads relatively slowly through the stands of strawberry guava, as it is a crawling insect rather than a flying insect.
+Therefore, the State of Hawai'i Department of Agriculture granted permission to release T. ovatus in Hawai'i, as a supplemental control to other methods such as manual cutting and pulling of plants.
+Since that time, T. ovatus has been released at numerous sites across the state, including dozens of watersheds across O'ahu.
+T. ovatus Release on BWS Watershed Land, Mākaha Based on this successful introduction of T. ovatus across Hawai'i, and with the support of the State of Hawai'i Department of Land and Natural Resources (DLNR), BWS initiated a T. ovatus release in test plots on BWS watershed land.
 As strawberry guava has been overtaking much of the BWS watershed land in Mākaha, two 20 ft x 20 ft test plots were sited in this region, along a southwest-facing ridge in the back of the valley.

 Drawing from methods used successfully in the previous T. ovatus releases in Hawai'i, the test plots were prepared by "topping" the existing strawberry guava, waiting until the new leaves began to "flush", then planting several young strawberry guava already inoculated with T. ovatus throughout the plots.
 The test plots were prepared in late 2017, and inoculated in early 2018.

-The T. ovatus release has been extremely successful; as of September 2020 the entirety of the test plots appear to have been inoculated with T. ovatus, and the inoculation has spread up the ridge from the plots through the adjacent strawberry guava.
-The strawberry guava within the test plots is heavily galled, a large number of leaves have dried up and fallen off of the plants, and the fruit is also heavily galled and shriveled.
-Furthermore, infected strawberry guava were also observed outside of the test plots despite not cutting any trees, with an overall spread extent of 52,163 ft2.
-Future work includes ongoing monitoring and additional plots.
+Current Observations and Future Work The T. ovatus release has been extremely successful; as of June 2022 the entirety of the test plots appear to have been inoculated with T. ovatus, and the inoculation has spread far from the plots through the adjacent strawberry guava, up the ridge and across nearby lower elevations to adjacent ridges.
+Infected strawberry guava are heavily galled, with a large number of leaves and fruit that have dried up and fallen.
+The total spread extent at this time is 1,238,685 ft2, from the original 800 ft2 of the test plots; this spread occurred without any additional inoculation work.
+Future efforts